Quick & Easy Cinnamon Buns

 This post may contain affiliate links.
 Read my full disclosure policy.

-I love traditional yeasted buns, but they require advanced planning and several hours of time for the dough to rise.
-I don’t know about your family, but when my kids request cinnamon buns for breakfast, they want them five minutes ago, not later this afternoon!
+I love traditional cinnamon rolls and sticky buns, but they require advanced planning and hours of rising time.
+I don’t know about your family, but when my kids request cinnamon buns for breakfast, they want them five minutes ago—not later in the day!
 That’s where this quick and easy cinnamon bun recipe comes in.
-Tweaked a bit from Cook’s Illustrated, the recipe relies on a quick buttermilk biscuit dough leavened with baking powder rather than a yeast dough, so there’s no need to let the dough rise.
-These cinnamon buns are tender on the inside, golden and caramelized on the outside and, best of all, very quick and easy to make!
+Adapted from Cook’s Illustrated, it uses a fast buttermilk biscuit dough leavened with baking powder rather than yeast, so there’s no need to wait for the dough to rise.
+The result?
+Tender, golden, caramelized cinnamon buns that are as easy as they are delicious!

 Step-By-Step Instructions